-XHP adopts the single blind peer review process, meaning that the author does not know the identity of the reviewer, but the reviewer knows the identity of the author.
+XHP adopts the single/double blind peer review process which is specified on each journal's website.
 The journal editors mediate all interactions between reviewers and authors.
 The peer reviews are not published publicly, and the reviews are owned by the reviewers who author them.

 The purpose of peer review is to provide constructive and encouraging but rigorous comments on the quality of research and the English language.
 All comments and suggestions from our peer reviewers are required to maintain a respectful tone and be returned to the editors in a timely manner.
 Usually, a turnaround time of 15 days is assigned for completion of the evaluation after a peer reviewer has accepted a manuscript.
 A short grace period may be allowed in extenuating circumstances.
 Peer reviewers may help ensure the ethical integrity of each manuscript by pointing out any identified or suspected cases of scientific or textual plagiarism.
 Peer reviewers are encouraged to follow the Committee on Publication Ethics (COPE) guidelines (https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers) and flowchart (https://publicationethics.org/files/What-to-consider-when-asked-to-PR.pdf) when peer reviewing a manuscript.
 All our journals comply fully with the International Committee of Medical Journal Editors' uniform requirements for manuscripts.